Edern76/Scavenging_Expansion/README.md

 This mod requires to be loaded after **Harmony**.

-Compatibility with Combat Extended is planned, but updates to this mod might not immediately be CE compatible as the CE team reviews our patches merge requests.
+Compatible with Combat Extended, but balance might be inconsistent.
+Any suggestions on how to improve CE balance are welcome.

 Integration with Vanilla Factions Expanded - Mechanoids is also planned, with new unique gear with better stats craftable from special materials extracted from the corpses of this mod toughest enemies.